 Blue Mic Yeti

 The shine of gunmetal blue you gleam while unboxing means this is the iconic original: the Blue Mic Yeti.
 This classic model scored second overall in our testing with a price tag indicative of its accessibility.
 The Blue Yeti is heavy and sturdy with a stand that enables you to adjust and tighten your mic to any angle, even flipping it upside down to become more compact for transport.
 The Yeti also supports alternative stand capability with threads to mount onto any standard stand or boom.
 Its simple and intuitive gain and volume control, along with easy switching between four polar patterns, make the Blue Yeti ideal to start working right out of the box.

-However, the enticing value and ease of use come with some drawbacks.
-The music we recorded was fairly echoey sounding with some fuzziness.
-While voice recording was significantly brighter, it was still a bit distant and echoed.
-However, the gain and volume control is consistently strong and responsive, and the Blue Yeti allowed for loud and clear discussion over Zoom calls.
-Overall, its ease of use, convenience, and features make the Blue Yeti a solid choice for an attainable price.
+There are tradeoffs to the enticing value and ease of use.
+For instance, the music we recorded sounded rather echoey with some fuzziness.
+The voice recording was considerably brighter but still a bit too distant and echoed.
+That said, the gain and volume control is consistently strong and responsive, and the Blue Yeti aided in loud and clear discussion over Zoom calls.
+Its ease of use, convenience, and features make the Blue Yeti a prime pick at an attainable price.

 Good Sound, Great Value

 Blue Mic Yeti Nano

-However, be forewarned that you will miss some of the features available in the other products in Blue Yeti's catalog.
+Be forewarned that this model means missing out on some features available in other products offered by Blue Yeti.
 Unlike its beefier brothers, the Nano does not support four polar directional patterns.
-Instead, you will have only cardioid and omnidirectional options.
-So, to record a conversation with multiple people or need rich immersive sound of ASMR, you may want to look elsewhere.
-If you're just looking to enhance the quality of your streams or conference calls without too intense an investment, however, the Nano is the mic for you.
+Instead, it only has cardioid and omnidirectional options.
+So, to record a conversation with multiple people or the rich and immersive sound of ASMR, you may want to consider a more suitable model.
+However, if you simply want to enhance the quality of your streams or conference calls without a major investment, the Nano is the mic for you.

 Best on a Tight Budget